 - Launched and implemented the Justice40 Initiative to deliver 40 percent of the overall benefits of federal climate, clean energy, affordable and sustainable housing, clean water, and other investments to disadvantaged communities, with new guidance to help agencies transform hundreds of programs, and a new Climate and Economic Justice Screening Tool to ensure that agencies are consistently identifying and delivering benefits to disadvantaged communities.

 - Helped families save on energy costs by doubling funding for the Low Income Home Energy Assistance Program, accelerating home efficiency and electrification retrofits, and supporting locally-driven clean energy plans to lower utility bills.

 - Established the first-ever White House Environmental Justice Advisory Council to ensure that voices of historically marginalized, underserved, and overburdened communities are heard in the White House and reflected in the policies and investments of federal agencies.
-The Council has provided extensive recommendations that are informing the implementation of the Justice40 Initiative and other policies and programs across the Administration.

 - Created new environmental justice initiatives across the federal government, including a comprehensive DOJ and EPA enforcement strategy to protect overburdened communities and hold polluters accountable, the first-ever Office of Environmental Justice at DOJ, the first-ever Office of Climate Change and Health Equity at HHS, agency Equity Action Plans that advance environmental justice, and more.